marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-config-file-settings.md

 </entityFramework>
 ```

-If you don’t set a default connection factory, Code First uses the SqlConnectionFactory, pointing to .\SQLEXPRESS.
+If you don?t set a default connection factory, Code First uses the SqlConnectionFactory, pointing to .\SQLEXPRESS.
 SqlConnectionFactory also has a constructor that allows you to override parts of the connection string.
 If you want to use a SQL Server instance other than .\SQLEXPRESS you can use this constructor to set the server.

-The following configuration will cause Code First to use **MyDatabaseServer** for contexts that don’t have an explicit connection string set.
+The following configuration will cause Code First to use **MyDatabaseServer** for contexts that don?t have an explicit connection string set.

 ```
 <entityFramework>